New examples of G$_2$-structures with divergence-free torsion: G2 -structures and their geometry

 here the \textit{divergence} $\DV T$ of the full torsion tensor $T$ is the vector field defined as

 where $\{E_i \, \vert \, 1 \leq i \leq 7\}$ is an arbitrary local orthonormal frame with respect to the induced metric $g$.
-It is clear that $\mathrm{G}_2$-structures such that $\DV T = 0$ are critical points of \eqref{isometric flow}; such structures are said to have \textit{divergence-free full torsion tensor}, or \textit{divergence-free torsion} for short.
-It is known from \cite[Theorem 4.3]{G2} that $\DV T = 0$ if $d \varphi = 0$.
+It is clear that $\mathrm{G}_2$-structures such that $\DV T = 0$ are critical points of equation \eqref{isometric flow}; such structures are said to have \textit{divergence-free full torsion tensor}, or \textit{divergence-free torsion} for short.
+It is known from \cite[Theorem 4.3]{G2} that $\DV T = 0$ if $d \varphi = 0$ (see also Remark \ref{obs: closed are divergence-free}).
 The $\mathrm{G}_2$-structures considered in this article are non-closed in general.